Codecademy/docs/content/java/concepts/strings/terms/isEmpty/isEmpty.md

 ---
 Title: '.isEmpty()'
-Description: 'Returns true if a string has no content.
-Returns false if the string has content.
+Description: 'Returns true if a string has no content, otherwise false.
 Subjects:
   - 'Computer Science'
 Tags: